Scleroderma linear L94.1

 This section has been translated automatically.

-Localized (non-systemic) scleroderma arranged in stripes or bands with chronic course, possibly lasting for years.
-It is similar to the plaque or morphaea type, but its clinical course is usually more severe: besides the skin and the suncutis, the deep fasciae may also be affected.
-Their shrinkage leads to impaired contour and function.
+Localized (systematized but not systemic) scleroderma arranged in strips or bands with a chronic course that may last for years.
+It is similar to the plaque or morphea type, but is generally clinically more severe: in addition to the skin and subcutis, the deep fasciae and underlying bone areas may also be affected.
+Depending on the localization, the sclerosing process leads to impaired contour and function.
+Of note is the rare complication of linear circumscribed scleroderma under therapy with TNF-alpha antagonists (see case report and literature).

-Sclerodermae en coup de sabre (morphea en coup des sabre) is thought to be a variant of linear circumstrictive scleroderma in the frontal region.
+• Scleroderma en coup de sabre (morphea en coup des sabre), the variant of linear circumscribed scleroderma of the forehead.

-Hemifacial progressive atrophy(Parry-Romberg syndrome), is considered by some authors to be a particularly severe and extensive variant of linear morphea.
-However, others consider it to be an idiopathic, independent neuro-vegetative complex disease spanning multiple organ boundaries, with cutaneous sclerosis not being an obligatory symptom.
+Note: Hemifacial progressive atrophy(Parry-Romberg syndrome) is considered by some authors to be a particularly severe and extensive variant of linear circumscribed scleroderma.
+However, some authors regard it as an idiopathic, independent neuro-vegetative complex disease spanning several organ boundaries, whereby skin sclerosis is not an obligatory symptom.

 Manifestation